The-Lab-at-OPM/HCD-Discovery-Operations-Guide/pages/frame.md

 ## Checklist

-Use this checklist as you move throught this section to esure you're set up for success in the Framing phase.
+Use this checklist as you move through this section to esure you're set up for success in the Framing phase.

 - Read the <a href= "https://the-lab-at-opm.github.io/HCD-Discovery-Concept-Guide/frame/">Brief & Frame</a> section of the HCD Discovery Stage Concept Guide